andrewbaxter/terrars/readme.md

    }
    ```

+   `tfschema/aws` must be an otherwise unused directory - it will be wiped when you genenerate the code.

    Run `cargo install terrars`, then `terrars-generate terrars_aws.json`.

-   Create a `src/bin/mydeploy/tfschema/mod.rs` file with this contents to root the generated provider:
+   The first time you do this, create a `src/bin/mydeploy/tfschema/mod.rs` file with this contents to root the generated provider:

    ```
    pub mod aws;